 If you are breastfeeding, continuing to follow your baby’s feeding cues - even when they happen at night - is the best way to keep up a good milk supply.
 In fact, because your prolactin (the milk-making hormone) levels are higher at night, those nursing sessions can be an important part of supply maintenance.
 Missing nighttime feedings can lead to a lower milk supply overall, and even to growth problems for your baby, in addition to increasing clogged ducts which can increase the risk for mastitis.

 Learn more about the method you’re thinking of using.
 Search for books and sleep experts that match your parenting philosophy.
-Some popular methods and titles include: The Happiest Baby on the Block, Taking Cara Babies, The No-Cry Sleep Solution, and the Ferber method among others.
-Each has their pros and cons, and some impact breastfeeding more than others.
-Isla-Grace and Ebb+Flow are baby-led, attachment based, gentle sleep approaches that are very complimentary to breastfeeding.
+Some popular methods and titles include The Happiest Baby on the Block, Taking Cara Babies, The No-Cry Sleep Solution, and the Ferber method among others.
+Each has its pros and cons, and some impact breastfeeding more than others.
+Isla-Grace and Ebb+Flow are baby-led, attachment-based, gentle sleep approaches that are very complimentary to breastfeeding.
 Do your research before getting started.

 You know your baby best, so use your intuition.